hydrobricks/hydrobricks-doc/doc/advanced.rst

    )
    model.add_action(changes)

-The definition of a land cover evolution does not replace the original definition of the hydro units, which need to be also provided to the function.
-The areas provided in the definition of the hydro units are the starting point of the model, and these changes will be enforced in due time.
-However, if some changes are defined for dates prior to the start of the modelling period, these changes will also be applied.
 The function ``changes.load_from_csv()`` can be called multiple times for different files.
 The corresponding csv file must contain the name of the land cover to change on the first row (for example here ``glacier_debris``), the dates of these changes on the